ai-forever/MERA/lm-evaluation-harness/README.md

 `MERA_MODEL_STRING` to setup `model_args` parameter of `lm-evaluation-harness`'s `main.py`.
 Use `MERA_COMMON_SETUP` to change default parameters for model inferencing with `main.py` (defaults are `--model hf-causal-experimental --device cuda --max_batch_size=64 --batch_size=auto --inference`).
-See more on parameters in next section.
+See more on parameters in the next section.

 Notice two different bash scripts: `run_mera.sh` for models compatible with transformers' `AutoModelForCausalLM` class, and `run_mera_seq2seq.sh` for models compatible with transformers' `AutoModelForSeq2SeqLM` class.

-### Run specific bencmark manually (ruMMLU example)
+### Run specific benchmark tasks manually (ruMMLU example)

-Running specific benchmark available with `main.py` script.
+Running specific benchmark tasks is available with the `main.py` script.

 Example:
 ```shell